material-components/material-components-ios/components/Dialogs/README.md

 #### `-accessibilityPerformEscape` Behavior

-Implementing `-performAccessibilityEscape` in a custom dialog will make it so that your dialog gets dismissed when users perform the accessibility escape gesture in VoiceOver.
+Ensure that the accessibility escape gesture in VoiceOver works by implementing the `-performAccessibilityEscape` method in your custom dialog view controller class.

 ```
 - (BOOL)accessibilityPerformEscape {